Demand for COVID antibody drugs soars in hard-hit states

 The image has become a vivid illustration of the huge demand for the once-neglected COVID-19 drugs in the states hit hardest by a summer surge of infections being driven by the highly contagious delta variant.

 "They were moaning and obviously in a lot of pain.
-They were miserable,” said Louie Lopez, who shot the photograph as he waited for more than two hours to receive the treatment.
+They were miserable,” said Luis Lopez, who shot the photograph as he waited for more than two hours to receive the treatment.

 Antibody treatments remain one of a handful of therapies that can blunt the worst effects of COVID-19, and they are the only option available to people with mild-to-moderate cases who aren’t yet in the hospital.